 It is not fair to consumers to claim that a product is "clinically proven" to work without transparently sharing the entire research study.

-ScalpMED does not appear to be proven to work in any peer-reviewed clinical studies published in medical or scientific journals.
+ScalpMED does not appear to be proven to work in any clinical studies published in peer-reviewed journals.

-We recommend that consumers entirely disregard claims of clinical efficacy made from manufacturer-funded studies that are not published in reputable journals.
+We recommend that consumers entirely disregard claims of clinical efficacy made from manufacturer-funded studies that are not published in peer-reviewed journals.

-Overall, we haven't come across any convincing research using actual human trial participants showing that ScalpMED is more effective than any other hair regrowth treatment containing minoxidil.
+Overall, we are unconvinced that ScalpMED is likely to be more effective than any other hair regrowth treatment containing minoxidil.

-At the time of updating this article, ScalpMED does not clearly publish ingredients for some of the products sold on their site.
+At the time of updating this article, ScalpMED fails to publish the ingredients in some of the products sold on their site.

 No ingredients list is published for the "THICKEN MY HAIR" shampoo.